Unity-Technologies/Unity-Robotics-Hub/README.md

 ### [**New!**] [Object Pose Estimation Demo](https://github.com/Unity-Technologies/Object-Pose-Estimation)

-A complete end-to-end demonstration, in which we collect training data in Unity, and use that data to train a deep neural network to predict the pose of a cube.
+A complete end-to-end demonstration in which we collect training data in Unity and use that data to train a deep neural network to predict the pose of a cube.
 This model is then deployed in a simulated robotic pick-and-place task.

 ### [Articulations Robot Demo](https://github.com/Unity-Technologies/articulations-robot-demo)